 On the other hand, rather than let the mature compost sit another year, shovel it into holes in the ground and plant something on it.
 Wear gloves and wash your hands afterward.

-A healthy household that composts its own humanure does not need to be overly concerned about the safety of the finished compost if the instructions in this manual are followed.
+A healthy household that composts its own toilet material does not need to be overly concerned about the safety of the finished compost if the instructions in this manual are followed.
 On the contrary, by composting humanure rather than disposing of it into the environment, long-term public health and safety can be improved, the environment can be protected, and the finished compost can provide soil fertility.

 Acquiring the Cover Materials

-Without proper cover materials in adequate quantities, the humanure compost toilet will not work.
+Without proper cover materials in adequate quantities, a compost toilet will not work.
 An individual family can usually find cover materials by locating local sawmills or sawdust sources, purchasing peat moss in compressed bags, buying hay or straw from a farm or farm supply store, scavenging materials from the local environment such as leaves, grasses and weeds, or getting leaves from the local municipality after they’ve been raked up in the fall.
 Some municipalities sweep up leaves then dump them into piles where they’re left to rot.
-Rotted leaves are ideal for humanure toilets.
+Rotted leaves are ideal for compost toilets.
 Contact your municipality to see if such a source of organic material is available to you.
 Avoid wood chips or wood shavings as these do not compost well.

 How To Build a Compost Bin

 A simple compost bin is four pallets set on edge and tied together in a square.
 More permanent bins involve posts and boards.
-If the top of the compost is accessible to chickens, dogs, etc., it can be covered with wire mesh will prevent the compost from being disturbed.
+If the top of the compost is accessible to chickens, dogs, horses, etc., it can be covered with wire mesh to prevent the compost from being disturbed.
 A square piece of loose wire fence is easily removed when adding compost to the pile.
 The compost bin itself can be built from pallets, scrap wood, wire mesh, stacked bales of hay or straw, other recycled materials, or even masonry materials such as block, brick or stone.
-Do not use lumber that is treated with chemicals.
+Do not use lumber that is treated with toxic chemicals.